Skip to content

 The TIFA/Humber Creative Writing Master Class Series is a partnership between the Humber School for Writers and The Toronto International Festival of Authors.
 Launched in the Fall of 2020 as part of the festival's digital slate, the series will provide an exclusive array of writing master classes for the festival's audience.
 Classes will be led by renowned Humber School for Writers mentors.

 Each master class will be 90-minutes long and address a specific aspect of writing craft and life.
-Classes will be held at Harbourfront Centre, with a group of up to 40 students.
-The master classes are open to all levels of writers, and will take place daily during TIFA.
+Classes will be held in person at Victoria College in the University of Toronto, with a group of up to 40 students.
+The master classes are open to all levels of writers and will take place daily during TIFA.

 About TIFA